Vaccinologist C. Buddy Creech on getting vaccinated, racial disparities, and the lessons we’ve learned after a year of COVID-19.

 Our security studies columnist on leanness, supply chains, and resilience in a post-pandemic world.

 Artificial light has a huge variety of harmful effects on ecosystems.
 Scientists are exploring ways to mitigate the damage.

 Young, unmarried pregnant women sometimes gave birth in secret at maternity homes.
 A historian uncovered some of their stories.

 In the experimental world of modernist poetry, literary journals were vulnerable to fake submissions.

-Well-researched stories from The New Yorker, The Atlantic, and other publications that bridge the gap between news and scholarship.
+Well-researched stories from The New Yorker, Scientific American, and other great publications that bridge the gap between news and scholarship.

 In these poems of lament, the speaker expresses grief and sorrow.

 Recruited to work on the U.S. mainland for long hours at less than the prevailing rate, women migrants fought for dignity and recognition.

 Once introduced into the Americas, smallpox spread everywhere.
 Is it possible to know how often that was done intentionally to kill people?

 To Reconstruction-era Black republicans, the key to preserving the country’s character was stopping the rise of a wage economy.